 The tomatoes at the community garden are a different story.

-I started with two 3″x10′ sections of perforated drain tile, which I was able to pick up at the local big box hardware store for $3.05 a piece (the drain tile curls up, so they were easy fit into the back seat of our little car).
+I started with two 3″x10′ sections of perforated drain tile, which I was able to pick up at the local big box home improvement store for $3.05 a piece (the drain tile curls up, so they were easy fit into the back seat of our little car).

-Finding perforated tile (as opposed to the solid style) was the primary objective, as those little slits all around and along the tubing are going to be the key for a good deep, slow watering.
+Finding perforated tile (rather than the solid style) was the primary objective, as those little slits all around and along the tubing are going to be the key for a good deep, slow watering.
 If you look closely at the photo below, you can see the thin slits that are in each grove all the way around the tubing (look right where the shadow begins towards the bottom).

-Using a tape measure and a utility knife, I cut the tile into 1′ long pieces, which is about how deep each of my tomato plants were going to be transplanted.
+Using a tape measure and a utility knife, I cut the tile into 1′ long pieces, which is about how deep each of my tomato plants were going to be transplanted (it was a looong, cold spring).
 It was quite easy to cut and didn’t take long at all to work my way through both sections of tile.

 I ended up with 20 pieces (one for every two tomatoes in the community garden plot).

 When it came time to transplant the tomatoes, I first spaced out the plants for the first row (one plant every 2′), and then went through and spaced out one section of drain tile between every two tomato plants (centered 1′ from the plant on either side) before I started digging.